Overview

 Whale watching in Andenes

 Andenes is a small town, located on the northern tip of the island of Andøya, right above Lofoten.
 This town is known as one of the best places in Europe to see some majestic marine mammals, specifically sperm whales.
 It was one of the most unique experiences we have ever had.
 We didn’t see any sperm whales, but we did see several orcas.
 We recommend that you go with a small RIB boat instead of a large boat.
-The experience is way more intimate, because you get so much closer to the animals.
+The experience is way more intimate because you get so much closer to the animals.

 Go Hiking on Senja

-When is the best time to visit Lofoten
+Best time to visit Lofoten

 Spring